madavid128/madavid-research/projects/cartilage/index.md

 ## Key questions
 - What early cartilage and synovium changes predict later degeneration?
-- How do cartilage–synovium interactions shape inflammation and repair?
+- How do cartilage and synovium interactions shape inflammation and repair?
 - Which pathways are most actionable for translational intervention?

 ## Methods I use
 - Histology + spatial histopathology ([glossary](faq#glossary-spatial-histopathology)) with quantitative image analysis
 - Multimodal imaging (microscopy, MRI/CT where appropriate) and reproducible pipelines
-- Machine learning and multi‑omics ([glossary](faq#glossary-multi-omics)) integration for interpretable insights
+- Machine learning and multi-omics ([glossary](faq#glossary-multi-omics)) integration for interpretable insights

 {% include section.html %}